MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Limitations
 The ServiceNow Knowledge Microsoft Graph connector has the following limitations in its latest release:

 - *Only people with access to this data source* feature under Manage Search permissions step processes only [user criteria](https://hi.service-now.com/kb_view.do?sysparm_article=KB0550924) permissions.
-Any other type of access permissions will not be applied in the search results.
+Any other type of access permissions aren't applied in the search results.
-- User criteria with advanced scripts are not supported in the current version.
-Any knowledge articles with such an access restriction will be indexed with deny everyone access i.e. they will not appear in search results to any user until we support them.
+- User criteria with advanced scripts aren't supported in the current version.
+Any knowledge articles with such an access restriction are indexed with deny everyone access that is, they do not appear in search results to any user until we support them.

 ## Troubleshooting
 After publishing your connection, customizing the results page, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).